 At first, this way of thinking and these phrases might seem awkward, but, as Scott discovered in his experiment, children are ready to engage in conversation about what they do and to build success through effort and experience.

-What feedback phrases work best for you and your child?
-I’d love to hear about your successes in the effort-versus-talent challenge!
+I’d love to hear about your successes in the effort-versus-talent challenge below!